jordanss1/task-x/README.md

     $ git clone https://github.com/jordanss1/todo-app-react-redux

 </li>

+<li>Navigate to the "todo-app-react-redux/todo-app-react-redux" folder and create a .env file.
+Add the client ID you gained from Google from the above description into a variable called <b>REACT_APP_ID</b></li>

 <li> Access the root folder containing the api and the project folder, "cd" into this directory and install the dependencies: